 Like many people with Borderline Personality Disorder (and in her case Bipolar Disorder too), her illness has nearly become her identity.
 “I’m a nutcase,” she often says, sadly.

-I share all of this with permission and encouragement.
-Helen has suffered beyond measure—and so have I—and we believe that our experiences and positive outcomes can give HOPE to many.
+I share all of this with Helen’s permission and encouragement.
+She has suffered beyond measure—and so have I—and we believe that our experiences and positive outcomes can give HOPE to many.

 Does My Family Member Have Borderline Personality Disorder?

 First of all, I’m not an expert in the mental health field.

 I am, however, an expert at surviving and thriving with a family member who has mental and emotional health issues.

 And I have definitely learned how to apply the gospel of Jesus Christ within the context of mental health dysfunction.